Surface separation in elastoplastic contacts

+The numerical results presented in our study could be tested experimentally by squeezing rectangular metal blocks against flat substrate surfaces and measure the movement of the top surface as a function of the normal force.
+Such studied must take into account the elastic deformations of the solids and would probably only be possible for systems with ``large'' interfacial roughness.
+Similar studies has been used for rubber squeezed against different surfaces, from which the average surface separation was deduced \cite{Rubber1, Rubber2}.
+Another test is fluid leakage measurements, but the leakage rate depends not directly on the average surface separation, but on the surface separation at the most narrow constriction along the biggest open fluid flow channel \cite{Leakage}.
+Other indirect measurements would be measurements of the contact stiffness \cite{Stiffness}.

-These findings emphasise both the strengths and limitations of the present procedure.
-The effective-spectrum approach provides a simple and robust way to incorporate plastic smoothing into Persson’s theory, yielding reliable predictions of contact area and interfacial separation across a broad load range.
-At the same time, refinements will be needed when macroasperities deform plastically, or when load--history effects and shakedown phenomena are important.
+These findings emphasize both the strengths and limitations of the present procedure.
+The effective-spectrum approach provides a simple and robust way to incorporate plastic smoothing into Persson's theory, yielding useful predictions for the interfacial separation across a broad load range.
+The theory also predict the contact area, which does not depend on the smoothed surface roughness profile, in good agreement with the BEM predictions.
+At the same time, both the BEM and the analytic theory should be extended to include a more realistic description of the plastic flow process as described in Sec.~2.
 From an applications perspective, the results highlight that plastic adaptation leads to reduced interfacial separation---an effect of practical relevance for sealing, leakage, and wear.

-0.3cm {\bf 9 Summary and conclusion} We have proposed a procedure within Persson’s multiscale contact mechanics theory to describe elastoplastic contacts.
+We have proposed a procedure within Persson's multiscale contact mechanics theory to describe elastoplastic contacts.
 The method accounts for plastic smoothing by applying the elastic formulation to an effective power spectrum of the plastically deformed surface.
 Comparisons with BEM simulations show close agreement for elastic and plastic contact areas and good agreement for the average surface separation, with deviations traceable to finite-size fluctuations and plastic macroasperity deformation.
 The approach captures the reduction of separation upon reloading---relevant to sealing and leakage---and offers a basis for incorporating plastic stiffening at large loads.